-The name IMPACT being an acronym (inspired missionaries proclaiming the advent of Christ Today), the Today in the acronym is not only a call to action in the present, but also an expression of belief that the work will be done in this generation.
+The name IMPACT being an acronym (Inspired Missionaries Proclaiming The Advent Of Christ Today), the "Today" in the acronym is not only a call to action in the present, but also an expression of belief that the work will be done in our generation.
 This gives the movement the present realisation of the imminent return of Christ, and present the need to prepare to meet God.